*Summer Shipping Notice*

 Ten reeds are included with your purchase, but start with a few and adjust based on the size of your space and your scent strength preferences.
-A small room may only require 2-4 reeds, so you may not use them all.
+A small room may only need 3-4 reeds, so you may not use them all.
 When you want to refresh your scent, gently flip your reeds over (about once a week), taking care not to spill oil on the kraft paper label, your counters or floors, etc.

 Some scents take longer than others to travel up the reeds.
 It could take a few hours, or even a few days, for the scent to wick up the rattan reeds and start to disperse gentle scent into your space.
 Many customers like to place diffusers on shelves or tables near entrances so you pick-up the scent as you transition into and out of the room.

 Pro Tip: The more reeds you use, and the more often you flip them, the faster you’ll go through the oil.
 Pace yourself! :)

 Light your candle away from pets, kids, drafts, and anything flammable!
 Never leave a burning candle unattended.